 - Individual Rights: Individuals are provided with new rights under the GDPR including the right to deletion, the right to restriction and the right to data portability.

 - Organizational Accountability: The GDPR calls on organizations to establish accountability of their data processing utilizing the concepts prescribed including privacy by design, privacy impact assessments, user-centric privacy notices, and the creation of an organizational culture of privacy awareness and accompanying practices.

 What is Blue Yonder doing?

-Blue Yonder has analyzed the requirements of the law and is in the process of making the appropriate and relevant enhancements to our products, contracts and policies to meet the GDPR standards.
-To deliver on this effort, we established an enterprise wide cross functional GDPR program.
+Blue Yonder has analyzed the requirements of the law and has made, where required, appropriate and relevant, the enhancements to our products, contracts and policies to meet the GDPR standards.
+To deliver on this effort, we established an enterprise-wide cross-functional GDPR program.
 We look forward to working with our customers on their GDPR compliance efforts.

 Blue Yonder’s Commitment to Data Protection

 As a market leader in supply chain solutions, privacy is a cornerstone of our thinking when designing, building, refining and rolling out products at Blue Yonder.